2021–22 SLC National Super League

-The SLC National Super League is a limited overs cricket tournament which was held in Sri Lanka from 24 January to 19 February 2022.
+The National Super League Limited Over Tournament is a limited overs cricket tournament which was held in Sri Lanka from 24 January to 19 February 2022.
 The first phase of the 50-over competition was played in two venues: SSC and P. Sara Oval.
 The second phase of the round-robin stage was played in Pallekelle and Dambulla, where the final was played on 19 February.

 Squads

 The following teams and squads were named for the tournament.